lvwlad/assembly/README.md

 # assembly (TASM)
-There are several programs here 🤓
+There are several simple programs here 🤓